 If there’s anything we can learn from Doug’s story, it’s that motivation and dedication pay off in the long run.
-The proof is evident by looking at the timeline of his career since that TwoPlusTwo post in 2007:
+Have a look at the timeline of his career since that TwoPlusTwo post from back in 2007:

 - 2007-2012: Doug gradually climbed his way up the stakes playing online, transitioning to become a heads-up specialist along the way.
-Bouncing back from a brutal downswing (which included Black Friday) in 2011, a very profitable 2012 saw him become widely regarded as one of the best heads-up players in the game.
+Bouncing back from a brutal downswing, which included Black Friday in 2011, a very profitable 2012 led to him becoming regarded as one of the best heads-up players in the game.

-- 2014: Doug’s breakout year for live tournaments with total winnings of over $3 million — including his first WSOP bracelet win, a super high roller event win for $1.65 million and a deep run at Aussie Millions for $770,000
+- 2014: Doug has a breakout year for live tournaments, with total winnings of over $3 million.
+His success included his first WSOP bracelet win, a super-high roller event win for $1.65 million, and a deep run at the Aussie Millions for $770,000

 - 2015: Doug led a team of heads-up specialists to victory over poker bot Claudico in the first ‘Brains vs AI’ challenge.
 The team received $100,000 for their accomplishment.
 This year also marked the birth of Upswing Poker.

-- 2016: Doug partnered up with fellow Upswing co-founder Ryan Fee to win his second WSOP bracelet in the Tag Team event.
-Along with this live success, he took down the PokerStars Kilimanjaro event for $162,000 whilst streaming it on Twitch to set a record for the most money ever won on stream.
-To top it off, he shipped his first ever SCOOP title in May with a $115,000 win.
+- 2016: Doug partnered up with Upswing co-founder Ryan Fee to win his second WSOP bracelet in the Tag Team event.
+Along with this live success, he took down the PokerStars Kilimanjaro event for $162,000 whilst streaming it on Twitch—a record for the most money ever won on stream.
+To top it off, Doug shipped his first ever SCOOP title in May with a $115,000 win.

-If you demonstrate a drive for success like Doug did post-2007, it could be you winning all of the WSOP bracelets in a couple of years.
+If you demonstrate a drive for success like Doug did, it could be you winning all of the WSOP bracelets in a couple of years.